What is the yellow gunk under oil cap?

 So what causes the yellow gunk?

 Engines need a rich air/fuel mixture to start.
-When the air/fuel mixture ignites, some of the gas and exhaust gets past the piston rings and enters the crankcase.
-This is called blowby and every engine has some amount of blowby, even new ones.
-The exhaust contains carbon monoxide, oxygen and water.
-When the water gets whipped into the crankcase oil, it turns into a pudding-like consistency.
-As you drive and heat up the engine, the heat evaporates the water from the oil.
+When the air/fuel mixture ignites, some of the gas and exhaust seeps past the piston rings and enters the crankcase.
+This is called blow-by and every engine has some amount of blow-by, even new ones.
+The exhaust contains carbon monoxide, oxygen, soot, and water.
+So there’s fuel vapor, exhaust gases and oil vapor in the crankcase on all cold starts.
+As you drive and heat up the engine, the heat evaporates the water and fuel from the oil.

 Yellow gunk in oil cap is caused by short trip driving